hyde

 • hyde(.exe): The actual executable, built by running cargo run --release.
 The generated executable is copied from ./backend/target/release/[HYDE-EXECUTABLE-NAME] to ./target/hyde(.exe).
 This executable will serve the frontend files stored in web, so there's only a single process running.
 It listens on port 8080 by default, but this is configurable via the -p/--port command line option.

-• web: Svelte is configured to compile the frontend into a collection of static files, which can be generated by running npm run build from ./frontend.
+• web directory: Svelte is configured to compile the frontend into a collection of static files, which can be generated by running npm run build from ./frontend.
 Those are copied from ./target/frontend/build/ into ./target/web/.
 In that directory, you'll find the relevant HTML, CSS, JavaScript, and any assets used on the site.
 Svelte is also configured to include Brotli and Gzipped versions of those files to reduce bundle size.

 Hyde's logging can be configured by setting the RUST_LOG environment variable or using the -v/--verbosity command line flag.
 Possible values are: TRACE, DEBUG, INFO, WARN, ERROR, and OFF.